Neel-Schaffer has designs on easing traffic congestion in Atlanta

 The combined cost is estimated at $1 billion.

-Neel-Schaffer’s role includes all design elements for the SR 400 portion of the project, from Hammond Drive to Pitts Road.
+Neel-Schaffer’s role included all design elements for the SR 400 portion of the project, from Hammond Drive to Pitts Road.
 This includes six major bridges, 4.05 miles of retaining walls, 5.67 miles of noise walls, roadway improvements for the 400 mainline and new CD lanes, roadway improvements for Mt.
 Vernon Road, and a diverging diamond interchange at Abernathy Road.

 A Notice to Proceed for design was issued on April 11, 2016.
 Construction began in 2017, and the project’s anticipated construction completion date is mid-2020.